Erlich Law Office

 • The child’s adjustment to home, school, and community

-• The wishes of each parent and the child
+• The wishes of the child and each parent

 • The amount of time each parent spent caring for the child within the last 24 months